BC Pensions CREMS Cloud Transformation

 We worked closely with the client to manage the project.
 As their existing system was due to be decommissioned at the end of the 2018 calendar year, the team was required to stick to strict schedule for product selection and implementation.
 The tight timeline and need for a solution with Canadian data residency were major project risks that were regularly assessed.
 Furthermore, there was a large group of stakeholders from various departments within BCPC that had to be regularly consulted throughout the project.

 On time, on budget, including setup of the data centre to Canadian AWS, contract negotiations, infrastructure migration to Canada.
-Solution is now in use… project took a total of X months

 There were a few key lessons that our team learned during this project.